Edinburgh-Genome-Foundry/Primavera/README.rst

 Installation
 -------------

-(Soon) You can install Primavera through PIP
+You can install Primavera through PIP

 .. code::